|

 If you have Admin permissions at any level, you can change a watermark's appearance in the Folder Settings panel of the Assets tab by clicking on the Watermarking icon.

-There are five ways you can watermark your assets, which are accessible at different levels within Flow Capture:
+There are six ways you can watermark your assets, which are accessible at different levels within Flow Capture:

 - Company Watermark - This is an overarching watermark that's only accessible by company admins.
 Created in your account settings, it's then applied to every production and folder across the whole company.